The Basics

 -Miscellaneous: $500

 Yes!
-In addition to the Founders Scholarship, UATX offers:
+In addition to the full tuition coverage, UATX offers:

 See the Costs, Scholarships, and Financial Aid page for details.

-*Total annual aid awarded to each student cannot exceed the total annual cost of attendance ($69,500); this includes the Founders Scholarship, Build Scholarship, additional merit-based and need-based scholarships, and other financial aid.
+*Total annual aid awarded to each student cannot exceed the total annual cost of attendance ($25,323); this includes any scholarships and need-based and other financial aid.
+All scholarships are awarded only when a student deposits and meets all eligibility requirements.

 No. UATX is not currently designated as an “eligible institution” by the U.S. Department of Education and does not offer federal aid (e.g., Pell Grants, loans).

 Launching a new university in today’s highly regulated environment is an expensive undertaking.
-UATX’s supporters and friends have and continue to make the creation of its vision possible with their generous support.
-UATX has set an initial fundraising goal of $250 million by the fall of 2024 and is well on its way to achieving it.
+UATX’s supporters and friends have and continue to make the creation of its vision possible with their generous support, including most recently Jeff Yass’s $100 million gift.

 You can support us financially by going to our Support Us page.
 You can also email us at donate@uaustin.org to connect with our advancement team and find out about becoming a UATX Founder (visit our campaign page to learn more).
 Or you can send a check to: University of Austin, 522 Congress Ave, STE 300, Austin, TX 78701.
 Make checks payable to “UATX.”
 UATX is a 501(c)(3) charitable organization.
 Contributions to UATX may be tax-deductible for income, gift, and estate tax purposes.
 Consult with your advisor on specific tax deductibility.
 UATX’s federal tax identification number is 87-1925354.